mvktsk/logreader/README.md

 ## How to run

+Prerequisites: Node 14 and above should be installed

 - Clone repository locally.
 - Navigate to the directory with the script.
 - Install dependencies: `npm install`.